otakot/sensor-fusion-engineer-nd/README.md

 # sensor-fusion-engineer-nd
-My projects for Sensor Fusion Engineer Nano Degree educational course
+Implementations of the projects of Sensor Fusion Engineer Nano Degree educational course